nix-community/flakelight/API_GUIDE.md

 is already set for built-in module options.
 When options whose names are in `nixDirPathAttrs` are loaded as a directory, `flakelight.importDirPaths` is used instead of `flakelight.importDir`.

+You may set `nixDir` to null to not load from any directory.

 ### outputs